code-distortion/adapt/README.md

 Adapt wraps your tests inside a transaction, and rolls it back afterwards.
 When the next test runs, it checks to make sure the transaction wasn't committed.

-> ***Transaction-rollback*** is turned **ON** by default, but turned off automatically during browser tests.
+> ***Reuse test dbs*** is turned **ON** by default, but turned off automatically during browser tests.

 ### Re-using Databases *Between* Test-Runs

 Adapt will re-use your test-databases between test-runs.
-It checks to make sure the database was left in a clean state (as above), but also checks to make sure the scenario hasn't changed since last time (eg. if you've [edited your migrations or seeders](#cache-invalidation) etc).
+It checks to make sure the database was left in a clean state (as above), but also checks to make sure the scenario hasn't changed since last time (e.g. if you've [edited your migrations or seeders](#cache-invalidation) etc).

 > ***Reuse test dbs*** is turned **ON** by default, but turned off automatically during browser tests.